Annotations

 This recognisable Christmas song, sung to the ancient tune of Greensleeves, has been a holiday favorite since Holmes’s time.
 Englishman William Chatterton Dix wrote the lyrics in 1865 and it was set to “Greensleeves”, a traditional English folk song, in 1871.
 There are over a thousand renditions of it on Spotify.

-or for something quite different, you can listen to Andrea Bocelli and Mary Blige here.
+Try listening to this lovely Capella version here or for something quite different, you can listen to Andrea Bocelli and Mary Blige here.

-Most of the traditions we now follow for Christmas — the Christmas Tree, the red clad St. Nick or Santa Claus, Christmas Cards, and Christmas presents were popularised during Queen Victoria’s early reign.
+Most of the traditions we now follow for Christmas—the Christmas Tree, the red clad St. Nick or Santa Claus, Christmas Cards, and Christmas presents were popularised during Queen Victoria’s early reign.
 Her husband Albert brought many of these with him from Germany, they were embraced at the Palace, and adopted by the public gradually over the last half of the nineteenth century.

 CHAPTER TWO